asamallab/FinNetIndicators/README.md

 The following scripts can be used to compute the different network measures for the filtered networks:
 1) clique_number.py : Clique number
-2) diameter_wt.py: Diameter of a weighted network
+2) diameter_wt.py : Diameter of a weighted network
 3) eigenvector_centality.py : Eigenvector centrality for all the nodes of a weighted network
-4) FormanUndirected.cpp: Forman-Ricci curvature for all the edges of a weighted/unweighted network
+4) FormanUndirected.cpp : Forman-Ricci curvature for all the edges of a weighted/unweighted network
 5) ga_wt: Global assortativity of a weighted network
 6) graph_measures.py : Number of edges, Average degree, Average Weighted Degree, Edge Density, Average Clustering coefficient
 7) grc_wt_undir.py : Global Reaching Centrality of a weighted network